 You should try to strike a balance and take time out to learn something that you have always wanted to.
 It can be linked to your curriculum or it can be something like playing the guitar or learning a new career skill.
 If you want to enhance your skill, then you should take up a course in that line.
 There are plenty of tutorials available that can get you started.
 A break of 2 – 3 months will be sufficient to learn confidently.
 Start small with basic programs?

-Avoid getting hit by semester boredom
+Avoid getting hit by holiday boredom

 If you are already feeling the semester break boredom, chances are, you haven’t been making the most of your break as mentioned above.
 You may decide to go see a movie, but if you’re stuck in a watching cycle of one show after the other, that’s one way to get yourself into a rut.
-After a hard year, you’re very much entitled to a couple of days where you don’t leave your house but don’t let that be your entire holiday break.
+After a long academic year, you’re very much entitled to a couple of days where you don’t leave your house but don’t let that be your entire holiday break.

 Find the cause of your rut/slump

 Address the problem head-on.
 If you feel like you’re stuck in a rut, it might be time to change your everyday habits.
 Change up your routine and try fitting in something you love every day.
-If you’re feeling a bit lost without the structure of the university life, add some organization and activities to your days off.
+If you’re feeling a bit lost without the structure of university life, add some organization and activities to your days off.
 Don’t let summer boredom take over – make the most of your break now before you’re back into the full swing of campus activities.